Pedro Valverde: Six Years' War

 On October 7, 1867, an armed invasion from Haiti to the Northwest Line, backed by Haitian President Sylvain Salnave, destabilized the new Cabral government, culminating in its fall in 1868.
 In the midst of this context, the Minister of Foreign Affairs, Pedro Francisco Bonó, ordered Valverde to return to Santo Domingo and suspended diplomatic relations with Haiti on October 14, 1867.
 Valverde, firm in his opposition to the policy of the fourth administration of President Báez in the midst of the Six Years' War (1868-1874), faced imprisonment and exile, but never gave up his fight against that regime.

 In July 1868, in exile he participated in the Haitian civil war alongside Generals Gregorio Luperón, Marcos Evangelista Adón and Timoteo Ogando in the siege of the Haitian city of Jacmel, which was under attack by government forces of Salnave.
 These Dominican generals had been welcomed by Haitian military figures Hector and Louis Tanis, lieutenants of Nissage Saget.

-In May 1870, with the United States government of President Ulysses S. Grant backing Báez, Cabral sent Valverde to negotiate a Spanish protectorate over the Dominican Republic.
+In May 1870, with the United States government of President Ulysses S. Grant backing Báez, Cabral sent Valverde to negotiate the United States annexing the Dominican Republic.
 This plan included the cession of Samaná Bay in exchange for support in overthrowing the Báez government.
 At the same time, Cabral assured the US representative in Haiti that he would not oppose the Dominican annexation by the United States, as long as the inclusion of his faction in the political process was guaranteed.
 Unaware of these contradictory maneuvers, Manuel de Jesús Galván presented the proposal to the Spanish Provisional Government headed by Juan Prim, emphasizing the strategic benefits for the Spanish presence in the Caribbean.